-We also compared the Twister4Azure MDS performance with Java HPCTwister MDS implementation.
-The Java HPC Twister experiment was performed in a dedicated large-memory cluster of Intel(R) Xeon(R) CPU E5620 (2.4GHz) x 8 cores with 192GB memory per compute node with Gigabit Ethernet on Linux.
+We compared the Twister4Azure MDS performance with Java HPCTwister MDS implementation.
+The Java HPC Twister experiment was performed in a dedicated large-memory cluster of Intel(R) Xeon(R) CPU E5620 (2.4GHz) x 8 cores with 192GB memory per compute node and with Gigabit Ethernet on Linux.
 Java HPCTwister results do not include the initial data distribution time.
 Figure 7 presents the execution time for weak scaling, where we increase the number of compute resources while keeping the work per core constant (work ~ number of cores).
-We notice that Twister4Azure exhibits encouraging performance and scalability which compares to the JavaHPCTwister.
+We notice that Twister4Azure exhibits encouraging performance and scalability when it compares to the JavaHPCTwister.
 Figure 8 shows that MDS performance scales well with increasing data sizes.
 The Twister4Azure adjusted (ta) line in Figure 7 and 8 depicts the performance of Twister4Azure normalized according to the sequential MDS BC calculation and Stress calculation performance ratio between the Azure(tsa) and Cluster(tsc) environments used for Java HPCTwister.
-It’s calculated using ta x (tsc/tsa).
+It is calculated using ta x (tsc/tsa).
 This estimation however does not account for the overheads that remain constant irrespective of the computation time.
 In the above testing, the total number of tasks per job ranged from 10240 to 40960, proving Twister4Azure’s ability to support large number of tasks effectively.

 KMeans Clustering